abhishekng54/Manga-Downloader/README.md

 Then it will prompt for the chapter number.

 ## Reason For Making
-Many people find it annoying that online manga reading comes with cons like **advetisements** (on clicking for next page, they are redirected to an ad).
+Many people find it annoying that online manga reading comes with cons like **advetisements** and **pop-ups** (on clicking for next page, they are redirected to an ad).

 It is also prefered that the manga is read in a single file view rather than multiple pages, where you have to click for the next page which disprupts the flow of manga reading.